ericpriceco/ericpriceco.github.io/_posts/2014-06-11-create-a-jekyll-blog-part1.md

  <title>{% raw %}{{ page.title }}{% endraw %}</title>
 ```

-This will grab the title set in your pages.
+This will grab the title that is set in your pages.
 I'll explain more on this in the next section.

 Open up your footer.html file and copy content that will be used on each page and the closing BODY and HTML tags.